zonca/zonca-blog/_posts/2022-03-31-jetstream2_jupyterhub.md

 Kubespray has the option of deploying also `cert-manager`, but I had trouble deploying an issuer, it was easier to just deploy it afterwards following [my previous tutorial](https://zonca.dev/2020/03/setup-https-kubernetes-letsencrypt.html), recently updated.

+Note the new step about binding the Cert Manager pods to the master node.

 ## Feedback

 Feedback on this is very welcome, please open an issue on the [Github repository](https://github.com/zonca/jupyterhub-deploy-kubernetes-jetstream).